osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-clients.md

 # Add and remove community clients

-The Community Details page lets you add and delete clients, which are entities that provide programmatic access to OCS resources through APIs.
+The Community Details page lets you add and delete clients, which are headless applications that can authenticate to OCS and gain programmatic access to shared data and resources.

 ## Add clients to a community